Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Novel RCP-OTFS ISAC Model Formulation

 such that

 \begin{remark} The effects of the propagation delay and the Doppler shift are separable since it can be observed that the matrix $\mathbf{T}_i$ in \eqref{eq:TiQQ} is the product of a Doppler term $\mathbf{Q}(k_i)$ and a delay term $\mathbf{Q}^*(l_i)$.
-This notable property enables the separate estimation of \gls{DD} parameters.
-As a result, disjoint estimation can be performed to reduce computational complexity, avoiding a joint bidimensional search over the \gls{DD} domain. \end{remark} The disjoint parameter estimation is further discussed in Section \ref{ChEst}.
+This notable property of the formulation in \eqref{eq:TiQQ} enables the separate estimation of \gls{DD} parameters.
+As a result, disjoint estimation can be performed to reduce computational complexity, avoiding a joint bidimensional search over the \gls{DD} domain.
+Moreover, unlike previous literature where the delay and Doppler terms are decoupled within a measurement matrix \cite{Khan2021,Khan2023} (i.e., the \gls{CDDPM} matrix \cite{Muppaneni2023}) that embeds the pilot signal itself, the algebraic decomposition in \eqref{eq:TiQQ} operates directly on the channel matrix $\mathbf{H}_{\text{DD}}$.
+Consequently, this matrix factorization holds true irrespective of the nature of the input vector $\mathbf{x}$.
+This fundamental generalization ensures that separability can be leveraged also when data are transmitted, thereby unlocking disjoint estimation in data-based \gls{ISAC} applications. \end{remark} The disjoint parameter estimation is further discussed in Section \ref{ChEst}.

-\begin{remark} By definition, $\mathbf{Q}(a)$ is a unitary matrix as it is a product of unitary matrices.
-This enables the use of \gls{MFs} for estimating channel parameters by correlating the transmit \gls{DD} vector $\mathbf{x}$ with \gls{MF} outputs. \end{remark}

-In conclusion, the following unified \gls{ISAC} model for \gls{RCP}-\gls{OTFS} systems is obtained:
+In conclusion, the following unified \gls{ISAC} model for \gls{RCP}-\gls{OTFS} systems is obtained

+This model exhibits some interesting properties highlighted in the following proposition. \begin{proposition} The expression for a generic element of $\mathbf{Q}(a)$ is given by

+Moreover, if $M$ is an integer multiple of $N$ (typical in \gls{OTFS} system design), the number of non-zero elements in each row is $M$ and the positions of that elements are $q=M\text{mod}(p,N)+m$ where $m=0,1,\dots,M-1$. \end{proposition} \begin{proof} See Appendix C. \end{proof}

+\begin{remark} Proposition \ref{lem:Qexpression} reveals the sparse structure of the $\mathbf{Q}(a)$ matrix in the proposed \gls{DD} channel model in \eqref{eq:ISACModel}.
+In particular, it can be noted that the computation of each element of $\mathbf{Q}(a)$ has complexity $\mathcal{O}(N^2)$.
+Thus, the overall complexity for the computation of $\mathbf{Q}(a)$ is $\mathcal{O}(M^2N^3)$.
+This property is then exploited in Section \ref{ChEst} for designing a low-complexity channel parameter estimation algorithm.
+It is important to mention that this sparsity stems only from the definition of the $\mathbf{Q}(a)$ matrix in \eqref{eq:QMtx} and does not intertwine with that of the \gls{DD} channel matrix in \eqref{eq:DDChannelMtx}, which arises from the nature of wireless channel in the \gls{DD} domain \cite{Hadani2017,Viterbo2022}.
+Furthermore, the sparsity of the \gls{DD} channel matrix depends on the quantization resolution along the delay and Doppler axes \cite{Chong2025}; consequently, it cannot be exploited in the same manner as the structural sparsity of the $\mathbf{Q}(a)$ matrix.

+\end{remark} The structure of the $\mathbf{Q}(a)$ matrix is shown in Figure \ref{fig:Qmatrix}, where it can be noted that, with a fractional value of $a$, there are only $M$ nonzero elements per row.